wiseodd/llm-bayesopt-exps/README.md

-# Bayesian Optimization with LLMs
+# A Sober Look at LLMs for Material Discovery

+Official experiment repo for the "A Sober Look at LLMs for Material Discovery" paper (ICML 2024).

+!> [!TIP]
+> If you just want to use the method as a library, check out the sister repo: <https://github.com/wiseodd/lapeft-bayesopt>.

 ## Setup

+> [!IMPORTANT]
-Best done in a fresh conda/mamba environment (Python < 3.12).
-Note that the ordering is important.
+> Note that the ordering is important.

 1. Install PyTorch (with CUDA): <https://pytorch.org/get-started/locally/>
 2. Install Huggingface libraries and others: `pip install transformers datasets peft tqdm`
-3. Install a specific branch of laplace-torch: `pip install git+https://github.com/aleximmer/Laplace.git@mc-subset2`
+3. Install laplace-torch: `pip install git+https://github.com/aleximmer/laplace.git@0.2`
-4. Install a specific version of ASDL (to compute Hessians): `pip install git+https://github.com/wiseodd/asdl.git@dev`

 ## Fixed-Feature Experiments